-A local anaesthetic is injected around the nerve that sends the pain signal from the joint in your neck.
-The joints in the neck are called cervical facet joints.
-The nerve that supplies the joint structures is called the medial branch of the posterior dorsal ramus.
-By placing anaesthetic or a 'block' around the nerve, it stops the nerve sending the pain signal temporarily.
-Usually the injections are given over several levels in the spine.
-They may be performed on one side, or both sides, depending on where your symptoms are.
-The injections are more likely to improve symptoms in your neck than your arm.
-Sometimes if your neck joints are affected, you can refer pain into the back of your head.
+A local anaesthetic is injected around the nerve that sends the pain signal from the joint in your back, that may be contributing to your low back pain.
+This nerve is called the Medial Branch of the Posterior Dorsal Ramus.
+By placing anaesthetic or a 'block' around your nerve, it stops it sending its pain signal temporarily.
+Usually the injections are done over several levels in the spine.
+They may be done on one side, or both sides, depending on where your symptoms are.
+Your lumbar facet joints can refer pain into the upper part of your leg.
+Usually the back pain is worse than the leg pain.
+The injections are more likely to change symptoms in the back than the leg.